sandialabs/LCM/README.md

 ## Note on unsupported code

-When Albany-LCM was first created by forking from the main Albany branch, the idea was to use this code primarily for analyses involving mechanics and thermo-mechanics, as the name of the code suggests.
-To facilitate development of the code, a decision was made to remove PDEs and capabilities that were no longer funded, including application-specific PDEs, Kokkos kernels and mesh adaptation.
-Users interested in this capability should check out the main Albany repository, which houses a performance-portable land-ice model known as MPAS-Albany Land Ice (MALI) and the Albany-SCOREC repository, which focuses on developing capabilities for additive manufacturing and includes adaptive mesh refinement (AMR) via the Parallel Unstructured Mesh Interface (PUMI).
+When Albany-LCM was first created by forking from the <a href="https://github.com/sandialabs/Albany">main Albany code</a>, the idea was to use this code primarily for analyses involving mechanics and thermo-mechanics, as the name of the code suggests.
+To facilitate development of the code, a decision was made to remove PDEs and capabilities that were no longer funded, including PDEs not relevant for solid mechanics modeling, Kokkos kernels and mesh adaptation.
+Users interested in these capability should check out the <a href="https://github.com/sandialabs/Albany">main Albany repository</a>, which houses a performance-portable land-ice model known as <a href="https://mpas-dev.github.io/land_ice/land_ice.html">MPAS-Albany Land Ice (MALI)</a> and the <a href="https://github.com/scorec/Albany">Albany-SCOREC repository</a>, which focuses on developing capabilities for additive manufacturing and includes adaptive mesh refinement (AMR) via the <a href="https://scorec.rpi.edu/pumi/">Parallel Unstructured Mesh Interface (PUMI)</a>.